BrandiMac/space-products/doc/visibility.rst

 .. note::

-    If the target of a :ref:`VisibilitySegment` and is a Celestial Object and includes occulting terrain, you must set the
+    If the target of a :ref:`VisibilitySegment` is a Celestial Object and includes occulting terrain, you must set the
     `VisibilitySegment.CelestialObjectTargetModel <https://ai-solutions
     .com/_help_Files/visibilitysegment_celestialobjecttargetmodel_nanosecond.htm>`_ property to model a point.